These Sriracha Meatball Lettuce Wraps are a super easy dinner that come together in 30-minutes – plus the meatballs are freezer-friendly!

 - BBQ sauce – combine ketchup with mustard and brown sugar to make your own BBQ sauce.

-- Soy sauce – Tamara or coconut aminos is a great substitute for soy sauce.
+- Soy sauce – Tamari or coconut aminos are the best substitutes for soy sauce.

-- Boston leaf lettuce – romaine hearts and iceberg lettuce are both great alternatives to have for lettuce wraps
+- Boston leaf lettuce – romaine hearts and iceberg lettuce are both great alternatives for lettuce wraps.

-- Red cabbage – coleslaw mix, green cabbage, Napa cabbage can be used in place of red cabbage.
-Leave out the cabbage altogether if you prefer not to use it.
+- Red cabbage – coleslaw mix, green cabbage or Napa cabbage can be used in place of red cabbage or you can leave the cabbage out altogether.

 - Carrot – this topping is optional.
 Replace it with another topping listed, your preferred topping of choice or leave it out altogether.

 - Red pepper – See substitution notes for carrots.

 - Cucumber – See substitution notes for carrots.